Richardaeld/cola-vending-machine/README.md

     + They will click the buy button on the details page for a cola.
     + A stripe interface will be created and the user can then enter their card information.
     + After successfully submitting their card information a stripe webhook will allow the API and React applications to know they have received payment.
-    + A anonymous webtoken will be created and saved on the users browser.
+    + An anonymous webtoken will be created and saved on the users browser.
     + A new download button will be made visible and have a fetch on it to the decrement cola address or **Remove single cola after purchase** (as its labeled **Routes** of this README)
     + The user can click to download their soda json file.
     + After a single click the button will be disabled and then removed.
 + There are some potential issues with this method.
     + If a user refreshes they will lose the download button.
-    + The server is currently not designed to track anonymous or logged in users and if they have actually downloaded their file.
+    + The server is currently not designed to track anonymous or logged in users and if they have downloaded their file.

 ##### Logged in Users
 + These users will be creating accounts and logging in each time they wish to make a purchase.
 Their purchase flow will look like: